cadenai/byodr/docs/startup_manual.md

 #### Clean
 It's important to keep the transparent casing of the camera’s clean.
-For maintenance of the chassis please follow the guidelines of Traxxas.
+For maintenance of the chassis please follow the guidelines of Arrma.

 ## Troubleshooting